-The Cambridge Stem Cell Institute and Department of Haematology regards all forms of bullying, harassment and victimisation as unacceptable.
+The Cambridge Stem Cell Institute regards all forms of bullying, harassment and victimisation as unacceptable.
 It is the responsibility of each member of the Institute, both staff and students, to assist in promoting an environment of mutual respect and consideration.